SamDaltonJr/blackjack/README.md

 ## What is Blackjack?

 Blackjack is a gambling card game in which players try to acquire cards with a face value as close as possible to twenty-one without going over.
-The game is played with anywhere from one to eight 52-card decks where suit does not matter.
+The game is played with 52-card decks where suit does not matter.

 ### Rules